 Months of entry

-Your research will be supported by a supervisory panel which will include a main supervisor and a secondary supervisor.
-Who you have as supervisors is decided by the compatibility between your own and the available supervisors’ research interests.
+During your research, you are supported by a panel including a main and secondary supervisor.
+Your supervisors are individually selected for you based on their compatibility with your research interests.
 Typically, you meet with your supervisors more frequently at the initial stages of research than during the phases of data collection and analysis.

 Information for international students

-For detailed information see our English language requirements web pages at: http://www.kent.ac.uk/ems/eng-lang-reqs/index.html Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.
+Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.